German prisoners of war in the Soviet Union

 Approximately three million German prisoners of war were captured by the Soviet Union during World War II, most of them during the great advances of the Red Army in the last year of the war.
 The POWs were employed as forced labor in the Soviet wartime economy and post-war reconstruction.
 By 1950 almost all surviving POWs had been released, with the last prisoner returning from the USSR in 1956.

-According to Soviet records 381,067 German Wehrmacht POWs died in NKVD camps (356,700 German nationals and 24,367 from other nations).
-However, estimates by most non-Soviet historians are much higher than the Soviet estimates.
+According to Soviet records 381,067 German Wehrmacht POWs died in NKVD camps of the Main Administration for Affairs of Prisoners of War and Internees (356,700 German nationals and 24,367 from other nations).
+However, estimates by most non-Soviet historians are much higher than the Soviet data.
 A commission set up by the West German government found that 3,060,000 German military personnel were taken prisoner by the USSR and that 1,094,250 died in captivity (549,360 from 1941 to April 1945; 542,911 from May 1945 to June 1950 and 1,979 from July 1950 to 1955).

 According to German historian Rüdiger Overmans ca. 3,000,000 POWs were taken by the USSR; he put the "maximum" number of German POW deaths in Soviet hands at 1.0 million.
-Based on his research, Overmans believes that the deaths of 363,000 POWs in Soviet captivity can be confirmed by the files of Deutsche Dienststelle (WASt), and additionally maintains that "It seems entirely plausible, while not provable, that 700,000 German military personnel listed as missing actually died in Soviet custody."
+Based on his research, the deaths of 363,000 POWs in Soviet captivity can be confirmed by the files of Deutsche Dienststelle (WASt), and Overmans additionally maintains that "it seems entirely plausible, while not provable, that 700,000 German military personnel listed as missing actually died in Soviet custody."